Gore, Ethiopia: History

-Erskine was the British Consul at Gore from 1928 to 1936.
+Esme Nourse Erskine was the British Consul at Gore from 1928 to 1936.
 On arrival “Erskine set about building an impressive residency on a hill overlooking Gore, with outbuildings, barracks, and stables for ten special constables, and a pack of hounds” now a ruin.
 During the Italian invasion 1935-1936, Erskine helped the Western Galla Confederation with their application to League of Nations, in which the Galla (Oromo) chiefs asked “to be placed under a British mandate … until we achieve self government”.
 The British government declined to forward these applications to the League of Nations.

 Later Ras Imru Haile Selassie attempted to use Gore as his base to resist the forces of the occupying Italian forces, but hostility from the local Welega Oromo forced him to move from the town late in October, 1936.
 On 26 November 1936, the Italian 1st Eritrean Brigade occupied the town.

+During World War II the British War office sent out Military Mission 107 to Cairo in October 1940 under the command of Lieutenant Colonel Courtney Brocklehurst, with Erskine as political Officer, to raise the Galla (or Oromo) people of the Gore area against the Italians with a promise of liberation from both the Italians and the Amhara.
+However, the Emperor objected to the Mission as he considered that it might lead to the Galla people breaking away from Ethiopia as had been proposed by the Western Galla Confederation in 1936.
+The Emperor also distrusted Erskine.
+The Emperor appealed to Churchill, who instructed that it should not proceed, but should be moved to Kenya to assist with the invasion of Ethiopia from the south and priority was given to Mission 101 (Gideon Force).

 After World War II, Gore served as the capital of Illubabor province, until 1978 when Metu became the capital.